ampproject/amphtml/3p/README.md

 - Support viewability and other metrics/instrumentation as supplied by AMP (via postMessage API)
 - Try to keep overall iframe count at one per ad.
 Explain why more are needed.
 - Share JS between iframes on the same page.
+- Provide unit and integration tests.
+- Provide test accounts for inclusion in our open source repository for integration tests.

 The following aren't hard requirements, but are performance optimizations we should strive to incorporate.
 Please provide a timeline as to when you expect to follow these guidelines:

 - Support pause and play APIs to turn animations on and off.
 Ideally also to interrupt loading.
-- Never block the UI thread for longer than 50ms
+- Never block the UI thread for longer than 50ms, so that user action is never blocked for longer than that.
   - Keep individual JS files small enough, so they compile in under 50ms on a 2013 Android phone.
   - Split up other expensive work, so it can be interrupted at 50ms boundary.
 - Creatives should only use animations drive by CSS animation frame.